aherbert/gdsc-smlm/docs/results_plugins.rst

 Trace Viewer
 ------------

 The ``Trace Viewer`` plugin allows display of the traces in a results dataset.
+The plugin allows selection of any result set that has a non-zero ID assigned to any localisations.
+The localisations with the same ID are grouped into traces and summary data is displayed in a table.
+The summary for each trace shows the centroid, number of localisations and start and end frame.
+Optionally the following can be displayed: the localisation precision (standard deviation from the centroid);
+the diffusion coefficient computed from the mean-square jump distance (MSD).
+The display is changed using ``Edit > Table Settings ...``.

+The table provides interactive functionality:

+ * Selected results can be displayed on a source image
+ * Data can be sorted by columns
+ * Data can be edited to remove traces
+ * Data can be saved to a new results set in memory

 .. index:: !
 Filter Results